end2endzone/end2endzone-hugo/content/blog/2015-01-27-officereadonly-how-to-open-microsoft-office-documents-as-read-only.md

 OfficeReadOnly was created to solve this issue.<!--more-->

-The only way to open a document read-only is to first open the appropriate application for the document and then use the &quot;_**File**_&quot; menu and select &quot;_**Open**_&quot;.
-Then, user has to browse to the actual file and change the opening mode from &quot;**_Open_**&quot; to &quot;**_Open Read-Only_**&quot; and finally click the file.
+The only way to open a document read-only is to first open the appropriate application for the document and then use the "_**File**_" menu and select "_**Open**_".
+Then, user has to browse to the actual file and change the opening mode from "**_Open_**" to "**_Open Read-Only_**" and finally click the file.
 That is a long process for a task that should be simpler.

 OfficeReadOnly makes it easy to open a document as read-only right from the File Explorer.
-Simply right-click a document and select &quot;**_Open with Office Read-Only_**&quot;.
+Simply right-click a document and select "**_Open with Office Read-Only_**".

 OfficeReadOnly also helps developers by keeping the file intact!
-Since OfficeReadOnly allows a user to open a file **directly** in read-only, it prevents the application from doing unintentional modifications to the file: every time a user opens an Office Document, the application will modify the document (without your knowledge) to change some meta-data. &nbsp;The meta-data change will happens even if you do not press &quot;_**Save**_&quot;.
+Since OfficeReadOnly allows a user to open a file **directly** in read-only, it prevents the application from doing unintentional modifications to the file: every time a user opens an Office Document, the application will modify the document (without your knowledge) to change some meta-data.
+The meta-data change will happens even if you do not press "_**Save**_".
 The only way to prevent this is to open the file as read-only.

 **Usage:<br /> **OfficeRO [inputfile]